IABTechLab/uid2docs/api/v1/guides/operator-guide-gcp-enclave.md

 Note that compared to the `gcloud` command used in the prior section, an additional option `--machine-type n2d-standard-16` is added, which ensures production deployment of UID2 Operator runs on the recommended machine type that matches the production configuration.

+## Upgrading

+Private operators have 30 days to update to the new version.
+In the case of a secruity patch, private operators will need to be updated in 48 hours.
+After this window, the old version will be deactivated.
+GCP private operators will recieve an email with updated cloud-init when a new version is released.